Chonghao98/SILO/README.md

 1 1 1 0
 0 0 -1 1
 ```
-'0' stands for the minor allele, and '1' stands for the major allele. '-1' stabds for the missing value.
+'0' stands for the minor allele, and '1' stands for the major allele. '-1' stands for the missing value.
 Each column in the .hap is a haplotype.
 The first two columns are the haplotypes for the first person, and the third and fourth columns are the haplotypes for the second person.
-Each row is a SNP, the corresponding order is the same as the order in .map file.
+The first row is the haplotype name, and the remaining rows stand for SNPs.
+The corresponding order of these remaining rows is the same as the order in .map file.
 Each column is seperated by a space.
 ## Getting started
 Download the IBD_functions.py and run_SILO.py and put them in one folder. run_SILO.py will load the functions defined in IBD_functions.py.
 Below is an example for running SILO: